e3la/i2dc/README.md

-# instagram2bepress
+# instagram2digitalcommons
-Vibe coded a tool for taking an instagram archive zip and transforming it into bepress ingestible files with metadata in colab
+Vibe coded a tool for taking an instagram archive zip and transforming it into bepress ingestible files with metadata in colab.
+The avante guard technique of [vibecoding](https://en.wikipedia.org/wiki/Vibe_coding) is being put to use because I know enough python to be dangerous.

-# 📸 instagram2bepress
+# 📸 instagram2digitalcommons

-**instagram2bepress** is a librarian-friendly tool for transforming Instagram archive `.zip` files into structured media + metadata packages ready for batch upload to an institutional repository (such as a bepress IR).
+**instagram2digitalcommons** is a librarian-friendly tool for transforming Instagram archive `.zip` files into structured media + metadata packages ready for upload to your institutional repository (the digital commons IR via batch upload).
 It runs in Google Colab — no local installation required.

 > Designed for cultural heritage preservation, digital collections, and digital humanities workflows.